Gate lattices and the stabilized automorphism group: Introduction

+Theorems~\ref{thm:CommutatorIsSimple} and~\ref{thm:SIAutIsCommutator} suggest that, in the absense of a standard definition of inertness on a general residually finite group $G$, we could take $\SIAut(X) = [\gnets(X), \gnets(X)]$ to be the definition of the inert subgroup of the stabilized automorphism group.
+Another obvious candidate for the inert subgroup is the commutator $[\SAut(X), \SAut(X)]$.
+However, as discussed in the introduction, already for $X$ a mixing one-dimensional SFT, $\SIAut(X)$ may be a proper subgroup of $[\SAut(X), \SAut(X)]$.

+In fact, we can go further: in the case of a mixing $\Z$-SFT, the subgroup of shift-commuting elements of $\egnets(X)$, i.e.\ $\Aut(X) \cap \egnets(X)$, coincides precisely with the inert subgroup of $\Aut(X)$.
+Thus, for a subshift (or at least an EFP SFT) on a general residually finite group, we may propose the group $\Aut(X) \cap \egnets(X)$ as a natural generalization of the inert automorphism group of $X$.

-Our precise statement of Theorem~\ref{thm:Main} is Theorem~\ref{thm:MainProof}, and it contains an extra generalization, namely we can take any net of finite-index subgroups (with enough normal subgroups), and consider only assignments of gate lattices where the lattice is on this net.
-One could define an analogous variant of the stabilized automorphism group by restricting to a subnet of finite-index subgroups, but our proof of Corollary~\ref{cor:Stab} does not directly go through for arbitrary nets.
+The precise statement of our main result, Theorem~\ref{thm:MainProof}, contains an extra generalization on top of Theorem~\ref{thm:CommutatorIsSimple}, namely we can take any net of finite-index subgroups (with enough normal subgroups), and consider only the subgroups in this net in all the definitions.
+This does not change the proofs in any way, but it enlarges the class of groups to which our results apply.

+We conclude with a few words of comparison between our proof, and the proof of Theorem~\ref{thm:FullShiftSimple} (i.e.\ simplicity of the inert subgroup in the full shift case) in \cite{HaKrSc21}.
+The starting point, and intuitively the most crucial observation, of these proofs is the same: any nontrivial normal subgroup of $\gnets(X)$ actually contains a nontrivial gate lattice.
+In \cite{HaKrSc21}, this statement is Lemma~5.2.
+Its proof is quite technical and spans over 30 pages.

+Our proof of the analogous (but more general) claim can be summarized in one sentence that does not really hide any technicalities: commutatoring any nice enough homeomorphism (in particular any element of the stabilized automorphism group) by a gate we obtain a gate, and performing the same commutatoring on a sufficiently sparse finite-index subgroup gives the corresponding gate lattice.
+Translating this idea into a proof takes us a few pages as well, but most of this work is about setting up the algebra and basic theory of gate lattices.